What to Expect in Therapy

 Coming to these initial sessions in no way commits you to proceeding with therapy with me.
 There is often a week between the two appointments to allow for reflection about this important decision.
 It is not always a good idea to start therapy too close to a holiday break like Christmas or Easter.
 This can leave people on their own with difficulties that they have just begun to talk about.
 However, sometimes, rather than wait, people find it helpful to complete the initial assessment before a break.
 Then, knowing that the therapy 'proper' will soon begin, they are able to wait.
 Which of these is the right approach for you, will be considered when we arrange our initial appointments.

 Starting therapy can be a stressful process since it involves getting to know someone new in a situation that is unfamiliar, while at the same time beginning to talk about complex and/or distressing aspects of yourself that may have been hidden for a long time.
 I would encourage you to share any difficulties you experience in doing this.
-It can ease these difficulties and often from doing this we can learn a lot about the concerns you are bringing.
+It can ease these difficulties and, through you doing it, we can often learn a lot about the concerns you are bringing.

 At the outset of therapy people usually want to know how long the process will last.
 Not surprisingly this is difficult to say.
 If you are bringing a fairly focused problem, then we may work for a few sessions, or months.
 If, however, there are deeper, or more confused concerns then we will ideally be working for longer.
 Generally speaking change at depth takes time to complete and can involve work of years rather than months.
 Sometimes people feel that things are ‘sorted’ after a few weeks but then realise that this ‘sorting’ has only taken place at a relatively superficial level.
 Under pressure they find themselves reverting to the old defensive and entrapping ways of behaving that had brought them into therapy in the first place.
 Then they see that ‘feeling’ different, as opposed to ‘thinking’ they are different takes time and involves a process, just as the development of the troubling behaviour and concerns involved a process and took time in the first place.